opensearch-project/documentation-website/_observability-plugin/trace/index.md

 ## Trace Analytics with Jaeger data

 The Trace Analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
-If you use OpenSearch as the backend for Jaeger trace data, you can use the Trace analytics built-in analysis capabilities.
+If you use OpenSearch as the backend for Jaeger trace data, you can use the Trace Analytics built-in analysis capabilities.

 To set up your environment to perform Trace Analytics, see [Analyze Jaeger trace data]({{site.url}}{{site.baseurl}}/observability-plugin/trace/trace-analytics-jaeger/).